samchak18/Capstone-Project-4_Netflix-Movies-and-TV-Shows-Clustering/README.md

 Dataset info:

 Number of records: 7787

-2.Number of features: 12
+Number of features: 12

 Features information:

 The dataset contains features like:

-show_id : Unique ID for every Movie / Tv Show type : A Movie or TV Show title : Title of the Movie / Tv Shows director : Director of the Movie cast : Actors involved in the movie / show country : Country where the movie / show was produced date_added : Date it was added on Netflix release_year : Actual Release year of the movie / show rating : TV Rating of the movie / show duration : Total Duration - in minutes or number of seasons listed_in : Generes
+show_id : Unique ID for every Movie / Tv Show

+type : A Movie or TV Show

+title : Title of the Movie / Tv Shows

+director : Director of the Movie

+cast : Actors involved in the movie / show

+country : Country where the movie / show was produced

+date_added : Date it was added on Netflix

+release_year : Actual Release year of the movie / show

+rating : TV Rating of the movie / show

+duration : Total Duration - in minutes or number of seasons

+listed_in : Generes

 description: The Summary description

-Project Work flow
+Project Work flow:

-Importing Libraries
+- Importing Libraries,
-Loading the dataset
+- Loading the dataset,
-Data Summary
+- Data Summary,
-Data Cleaning & Data Analysis
+- Data Cleaning & Data Analysis,
-Feature selection
+- Feature selection,
-Implementing different clustering methods
+- Implementing different clustering methods,
-Conclusion
+- Conclusion,
-Future Work
+- Future Work.